stjude/XenoCP/README.md

 XenoCP is a tool for cleansing mouse reads in xenograft BAMs.
-XenoCP can be easily incorporated into any workflow, as it takes a BAM file as input and efficiently cleans up the mouse contamination and gives a clean human BAM file that could be used for downstream genomic analysis.
+XenoCP can be easily incorporated into any workflow, as it takes a BAM file as input and efficiently cleans up the mouse contamination.
+The output is a clean human BAM file that could be used for downstream genomic analysis.

 ## Getting started